bibleexchange/courses/book-of-romans/003_practical/1501_chapter-15.md

 v.
 23-23 Paul restates again his desire and intention to visit the church at Rome and his itinerary.
 He must first go to Spain and collect an offering for the saints at Jerusalem.
 He would then bring the offering to Jerusalem, after which he intends to visit Roman.

-It is interesting to note that there is somewhat a controversy over Romans 15:14—16:27.
-The question is as follows, “Where did Romans originally end.”
-Many old manuscripts do not contain this passage, and at the same time most do in one way or another.
+It is interesting to note that there is somewhat a controversy over Romans 15:14&mdash;16:27.
+The question is as follows, &quot;Where did Romans originally end.&quot; Many old manuscripts do not contain this passage, and at the same time most do in one way or another.
 Some have it placed at the end of chapter fourteen and others both at the end of chapter fourteen and at the end of the book.
 This bears no influence of compromising the texts integrity, but can be logically in a hypothetical manner explained.
 Someone copying the letter and desiring to disperse it amongst many different churches could have left off the parts personal to the church at Rome.

 Romans 15: